 Getting multiple offers on your home is a good position to be in.
 It suggests the market favors sellers and your home has attractive qualities to different types of buyers.
 But is the offer for the most money the best offer?
 Not always.
-Here are some suggestions on how to decide which offer to accept in San Antonio.
+Here are some suggestions on how to decide which offer to accept in South Texas area.

 Financing the Purchase